Edward Abbey (1927-1989)

 The atheist does not say "there is no God," but he says

-"I know not what you mean by God; I am without idea of God; the word 'God' is
+"I know not what you mean by God; I am without idea of God; the word

-God to me.
+to define God to me.

 Atheists would teach men to be moral now, not because

-No religion is suddenly rejected by any people; it is rather gradually
+No religion is suddenly rejected by any people; it is

-and obsolete customs: the decay is long and -- like
+like dead languages and obsolete customs: the decay is long and -- like

 the glacier march -- is perceptible only to the careful watcher by comparisons

 The only true immortality lies